Here’s what you’ll learn at Atrium’s fundraising workshop

 Justin Kan is qualified to teach you how to pitch, and isn’t shy about it.
 Having raised about $90 million for a few companies and sold his startup Twitch to Amazon for almost a billion dollars, not being shy is actually part of what Kan teaches.
-His legal services startup Atrium today officially launches Atrium Scale, its free Series A fundraising workshop that’s helped 8 startups raise $100 million since it started in beta 5 months ago.
-The two-day in-person seminar includes pitch coaching, intros to investors and mentors, follow-up online pitch deck help, legal advice, Amazon and Google Cloud credits, and tax and accounting services.
+His legal services startup Atrium today officially launches Atrium Scale, its free Series A fundraising workshop that’s helped eight startups raise $100 million since it started in beta five months ago.
+The two-day in-person seminar includes pitch coaching, intros to investors and mentors, follow-up online pitch deck help, legal advice, Amazon and Google Cloud credits and tax and accounting services.

-I went through Atrium Scale myself, pretending I was the founder of a hypothetical startup that replaces your phone’s Contacts app.
+I went through Atrium Scale myself, pretending I was the founder of a hypothetical startup that replaces your phone’s contacts app.
 While the lectures were full of valuable tips, you can get a lot of those from instructional blog posts by Kan and other VCs.
-But the small group Q&A and coaching with entrepreneurs who’d successfully raised did a remarkable job of improving attendees pitches and the esoteric song-and-dance necessary to get investors to part with their cash.
+But the small group Q&A and coaching with entrepreneurs who’d successfully raised did a remarkable job of improving attendees’ pitches and the esoteric song-and-dance necessary to get investors to part with their cash.

 Here’s a breakdown of how Atrium Scale works: